 3. Increased workload

 Sometimes, the spouses of telecommuting workers forget that you're actually working, and heap on additional household responsibilities.
 Being present at home doesn't mean you're suddenly available to do laundry, run errands or supervise children.
 Similarly, employers may feel that teleworkers have more time on their hands and are therefore able to take on more work.
-While telecommuters may have to give in to working an extra hour or so each day in order to work from home in the first place, be sure not to take on too many extra tasks.
+While telecommuters may have to give in to working an extra hour or so each day in order to work from home in the first place, do not take on so many extra tasks that you aren't delivering what you promise.

 5. Out of sight, out of mind